Jack Leonard

 Pre War

-Born in Little Heath, 31 July 1895.
+Jack Leonard was born in Little Heath, on 31 July 1895.
 Baptised at Christ Church 25 August 1895.
-Youngest son of Arthur and Esther Leonard of 3 Heath Cottages, Little Heath.
+Youngest son of Arthur Leonard, a railway signalman, and Esther (nee Faulkner) of 3 Heath Cottages, Little Heath.
 He was a member of 1st Little Heath Scout Troop.
-In the 1911 census he was a railway booking clerk and living with his uncle and aunt in Bradford.

 Wartime Service